settlemint/docs/docs/using-platform/1_add-a-network-to-an-application.md

 # Add a network to an application

 Before setting up a blockchain network, ensure you have an application in place.
-You must always [create an application](0_create-an-application.md) first, as this provides the context for organizing networks, nodes, smart contract sets, etc.
+You must always [create an application](0_create-an-application.md) first, as this provides the context for organizing networks, nodes, dev tools, etc.

 ## Permissioned and public blockchain networks